 Cajun Ecomonics

-It’s a slow day in French Gulch, Louisiana.
+It’s a slow day in an old Southern town.

 Times are tough, everybody is in debt, and everybody lives on credit.

-On this particular day a traveling Shreveport salesman is driving through town.
-He stops at the Hotel Cazan and lays a $100 bill on the desk saying he wants to inspect the rooms upstairs in order to pick one in which to spend the night.
+On this particular day, a traveling Shreveport salesman is driving through town.
+He stops at the local hotel and lays a $100 bill on the desk saying he wants to inspect the rooms upstairs to pick one in which to spend the night.

 As soon as the man walks upstairs, Bosco, the owner, grabs the bill and runs next door to pay his debt to Boudreaux the butcher.